Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Line-of-sight velocity dispersions of Plummer profiles in NFW haloes

 \section{Line-of-sight velocity dispersions of Plummer profiles in NFW haloes}

-In Figure~\ref{fig:disp-theory}, we show the shape of the line-of-sight velocity dispersion profiles of Plummer stellar distributions residing in NFW haloes, assuming full isotropy.
+In the top panel of Figure~\ref{fig:disp-theory}, we show the shape of the line-of-sight velocity dispersion profiles of Plummer stellar distributions residing in NFW haloes, assuming full isotropy.
 The profiles were obtained by solving the spherical Jeans equation.
 We note that a fully isotropic solution is not permitted by the condition of the non-negativity of the distribution function \citep{almeida_cores_in_cusps}; however, since we allow our generated models to settle in equilibrium, they acquire some anisotropy (see Figures~\ref{fig:anis_for_car} and \ref{fig:anis_dra_scp_umi}).
+The dotted lines show the half-light radii of our simulated dwarfs in the initial conditions, which align well with a `dip' in the velocity dispersion profile.
+The dashed lines show the location of the NFW scale radius, $r_s$, which slightly precedes the peak of the `bump' in the velocity dispersion profile.

-We found that radial anisotropy in the outskirts tends to lower the velocity dispersion of the outer `bump', while radial anisotropy in the inner region increases the velocity dispersion at the centre.
+The middle panel shows that the radial anisotropy in the outskirts tends to lower the velocity dispersion of the outer `bump', while radial anisotropy in the inner region increases the velocity dispersion in the centre.
 Tangential anisotropy in the outskirts causes the velocity dispersion in the outer regions to rise.
-The `bump' beyond the half-light radius is preserved with the change in the anisotropy profile but can be wiped away by tidal forces (see Figure~\ref{fig:scp_vel_disps}), or may not be fully captured depending on the extent of the observational data.
-Variations in the mass profile can, of course, also lead to changes in the shape of the profile, with the classic mass-anisotropy degeneracy.
+The `bump' beyond the half-light radius is preserved with the change in the anisotropy profile but can be wiped away by tidal forces, or may not be fully captured depending on the extent of the observational data.
+Variations in the mass profile can, of course, also lead to changes in the shape of the profile, with the classic mass-anisotropy degeneracy, as we demonstrate in the bottom panel for the case of cored and cuspy haloes, for which we change the steepness of the outer slope of the dark matter profile.
+In particular, outer slopes $\gamma=4$ or 5, significantly reduce the amplitude of the outer `bump'.
+This likely explains why our `heavy' models do not exhibit a strong `bump' in the line-of-sight velocity dispersion, despite having tangential anisotropy in the outskirts \citep{readtides, penarrubiatides}.

 \thefigure{B\arabic{figure}}